-- The pre-tensioner seat belts cannot be reused after activation.
-They must be replaced together with the retractor as a unit. - If the vehicle becomes involved in a frontal collision but the pre-tensioner is not activated, be sure to have the pre-tensioner system checked and, if necessary, replaced by your NISSAN dealer. - No unauthorized changes should be made to any components or wiring of the pre-tensioner seat belt system.
-This is to prevent accidental activation of the pre-tensioner seat belts or damage to the pre-tensioner seat belt
+- The pre-tensioner seat belt cannot be reused after activation.
+It must be replaced together with the retractor as a unit. - If the vehicle becomes involved in a frontal collision but the pre-tensioner is not activated, be sure to have the pre-tensioner system checked and, if necessary, replaced by your NISSAN dealer. - No unauthorized changes should be made to any components or wiring of the pre-tensioner seat belt system.
+This is to prevent accidental activation of the pre-tensioner seat belt or damage to the pre-tensioner seat belt operation.
+Tampering with the pre-tensioner seat belt system may result in serious personal injury. - Work around and on the pretensioner seat belt system should be done by a NISSAN dealer.
+Installation of electrical equipment should also be done by a NISSAN dealer.
+Unauthorized electrical test equipment and probing devices should not be used on the pretensioner seat belt system.

-- operation.
-Tampering with the pretensioner seat belt system may result in serious personal injury. - Work around and on the pretensioner system should be done by an authorized NISSAN dealer.
-Installation of electrical equipment should also be done by an authorized NISSAN dealer.
-Unauthorized electrical test equipment and probing devices should not be used on the pretensioner seat belt system. - If you need to dispose of the pretensioner or scrap the vehicle, contact an authorized NISSAN dealer.
-Correct pre-tensioner disposal procedures are set forth in the appropriate NISSAN Service Manual.
+• If you need to dispose of the pretensioner or scrap the vehicle, contact a NISSAN dealer.
+Correct pretensioner disposal procedures are set forth in the appropriate NISSAN Service Manual.
 Incorrect disposal procedures could cause personal injury.

-The front seat pre-tensioner seat belt system activates in conjunction with the supplemental front air bags.
-Working with the seat belt retractor, it helps tighten the seat belt the instant the vehicle becomes involved in certain types of collisions, thereby restraining seat occupants.
+The front seat pre-tensioner seat belt system activates in conjunction with the supplemental front air bag.
+Working with the seat belt retractor, it helps tighten the seat belt when the vehicle becomes involved in certain types of collisions, helping to restrain front seat occupants.